redwing555/recipe-app/README.md

 1. Clone the repository
 2. Run the `bundle install` command
 3. Run `rails s` to start the server
-4. Visit http://localhost:3000/ in your browser to see the blog posts
+4. Visit http://localhost:3000/ in your browser to sign up .

 ### Prerequisites